skrukwa/informapple/README.md

 Responsible for creating custom error classes that inheriet from `Exception` to be used in other files for better error handeling.

 # Installation
 If you would like to try running the script yourself (i.e. using **example_runner.py**), as of January 2023, I would reccomend having a Python 3.7 `venv` as that is what `flair` officially supports.
 However, you will then have to use a constraint (`pip install -c`) when installing `NewsSentiment`.
-Finally, you *may* need to `pip install pydantic==1.10.2` or some other version if you run into errors created by by the prior constraint install.
+Finally, you *may* need to `pip install pydantic==1.10.2` or some other version if you run into errors created by the prior constraint install.

 # Sample `example_runner.py` Output
 (Line breaks added for ease of viewing.)